 When a Bird Asks You to Back Off

 Is getting “too close for comfort” a thing for birds?
 Yes totally!
 And if you look and listen, they even tell you when.
-It was such a bright and luminous day and the perfect day to go a nearby beach, observe some of our protected birds and take some snaps for one of our coming […]
+It was a radiant and sun-filled day, perfect for a leisurely visit to a nearby beach, where we planned to observe some of our protected birds and capture a few snapshots for […]